 During the four years of war, the Romans had taken 97,000 prisoners.
 Thousands of them were forced to become gladiators and were killed in the arena, fighting wild animals or fellow gladiators.
 Some, who were known as criminals, were burned alive.
 Others were employed at Seleucia, where they had to dig a tunnel.
 But most of these prisoners were brought to Rome, where they were forced to build the Forum of Peace (a park in the heart of Rome) and the Colosseum.
 The Menorah and the Table were exhibited in the temple of Peace.

-In front of one of Rome's Jewish quarters an arch was erected to honor Titus.
+In front of one of Rome's Jewish quarters a triumphal arch was erected to honor Titus.
 Another arch was built on the Forum Romanum, where it can still be seen.
 The first arch was destroyed in the Middle Ages; its inscription, however, was copied by an anonymous monk from Einsiedeln (Switzerland) who visited Rome in the eighth century.

 Senate and People of Rome to thir princeps, Imperator Titus Caesar Vespasianus Augustus, son of the divine Vespasian, high priest, in the tenth year of his tribunal powers, seventeen times Imperator, eight times consul, father of the fatherland, because he (on his father's orders and auspices and using his advice) subdued the Jewish people and destroyed the city of Jerusalem, something which none of the leaders, kings and armies before him failed to do.